polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

 The _Quick start_ assumes that you are a new developer without any prior experience working with Substrate or FRAME, but that you are aware that these tools exist.
 The _Quick start_ also assumes that you want a simplified entry point for setting up a development environment and starting a blockchain node on your local computer.

-In the _Quick start_, you'll get a brief overview of what Substrate is, learn how to compile and start node, and take a short tour through the node template code.
+In the _Quick start_, you'll get a brief overview of what Substrate is, learn how to compile and start a node, and take a short tour through the node template code.
 The following topics are intended to be read in order as a fast path to learning to build with Substrate:

 - [Substrate at a glance](/quick-start/substrate-at-a-glance/)